Peabody Essex Museum Details Opening of Its New $125M Wing

 On the second floor, PEM’s Asian Export Art collection, foremost in the world, explores cross-cultural exchange as a catalyst for creativity and celebrates the interplay of commerce and creative expression.
 More than 200 works of art made in diverse media by artists in China, Japan, and South Asia, demonstrate the beauty and ingenuity of transcultural objects that are created through blending artistic traditions, materials, and technologies.
 Porcelain, textiles, tea, ivory, and silver were the focus of intensive trade activity between East and West and the legacy of these exchanges continues today in both positive and negative ways.
 For the first time, PEM’s Asian Export Art installation will examine the long tail effect of the opium trade and how it has contributed to today’s opioid crisis.

-On the third floor, PEM’s Fashion & Design gallery invites visitors to consider that we are designing creatures who continually manipulate, respond to, and mold our changing world.
+On the third floor, the Carl and Iris Barrel Apfel Gallery of Fashion and Design invites visitors to consider that we are designing creatures who continually manipulate, respond to, and mold our changing world.
 Whether designing for self-adornment or for use, this installation unifies two traditionally disparate collecting fields to better understand what underlies our motivations and capacity for designing ourselves and the world around us.
 Ensembles from Iris Apfel’s Rare Bird of Fashion collection celebrate the exuberant remixing and inventive styling of one of the world’s most prominent fashion icons, while constellations of unique and culturally significant works of design, fashion, and textiles explore distinctive and resourceful forms of creative expression.